-Some iFolks, like me, love using split-screen on our iPads, but others really detest this feature! iOS 11 really changes the way split-screen works on our iPads, and it’s easy to get confused and find that all those things we used to do, no longer work!
+Some iFolks, like me, love using split-screen on our iPads, but others really detest this feature! iOS 11 really changed the way split-screen works on our iPads, and it’s easy to get confused and find that all those things we used to do, no longer work!
 So if this sounds like you, read on for tips to fix your iPad split-screen not working and get your device working normally.
 OR, if you’re asking yourself how do I get rid of the split-screen on my iPad, we show ways to get rid of all those annoying split-screens!

 - 1 Why Isn’t Split-Screen Working On My iPad?